SiyuanHusky/Adversarial-Training-in-Deep-Learning-Based-Intrusion-Detection-System-Project/README.md

-This is the final project of IE7615 - Neural Network and Deep Learning
+This is the final project of IE7615 - Neural Networks and Deep Learning